-If you are tired of Facebook opinions, Netflix bingeing, and maybe just want to get yourself a little culture, have yourself a night at the museum.
+If you’ve been to all of the best museums Vegas has to offer, or maybe just want to get yourself a little culture, have yourself a night at the museum.
 Google Arts & Culture teamed up with over 500 museums and galleries to bring you virtual museum tours and online exhibits of some of the most famous museums around the world.

 Here are some of Google’s top museums that are offering virtual museum tours and exhibits.

 The British Museum’s remarkable collection spans over two million years of human history and culture.
 Over 6 million visitors every year experience the collection, including world-famous objects such as the Rosetta Stone, the Parthenon sculptures, and Egyptian mummies.
 You can find hundreds of artifacts on the museum’s virtual tour.